 Second, if a church or parachurch does have female staff, are they running a separate “women’s ministry” style model, or are they also allowing female staff to help plan, prepare, and promote the work of the whole ministry in a collaborative way?

 Third, are female staff being given the same amount of time and resources to equip them to be better leaders, thinkers, and theologians for the whole ministry?

 Fourth, are the female staff being given opportunities to utilize their gifts for God’s glory?

 I hope that if you are struggling with the right mix of male and female staff, or even if you have never even thought about these issues, you will pick up a copy of No Little Women, read it, and talk about the questions it raises with your leadership team.
 I am sure everyone, male and female, will find it engaging.

 I had the privilege to interview Aimee for the No Campus Left Podcast.
-When the podcast is released I will link to it here.
+To hear it click here.